whisthq/vm-scripts/README.md

-The following usage-specific scripts are currently supported:

-The following usage-specific scripts are yet to be supported:
+The following usage-specific scripts are currently supported, although some of the softwares listed here cannot actually be installed through PowerShell, but are listed for potential manual-install:

 - PC Gaming Script
   - Nvidia GeForce